Universal geometrical link invariants: Geometrical set-up and Notations

 \begin{notation}[Specialisation at roots of unity] Let us denote the specialisation associated to the above parameters as:

-In the above notations, $\bar{\lambda}$ should be seen as the colours of the ADO link invariant, if the colours are chosen to be generic complex numbers.
-However, in the literature, it is often use the fact that we can look at the ADO invariant as a polynomial in the variables $\xi_{\cN}^{\lambda_1}$,...,$\xi_{\cN}^{\lambda_l}$, which we denote by $x_1,...,x_l$.
-Via this dictionary, we obtain that the $\cN^{th}$ ADO invariant is a polynomial in the ring $\Q(\xn)(x^{2\cN}_{1}-1,...,x^{2\cN}_{l}-1)[x_1^{\pm 1},...,x_{l}^{\pm 1}]$.
-In this setting, let us consider the following specialisation of coefficients. \end{notation} \begin{defn}[Specialisation for coloured Alexander polynomials] The associated specialisation of coefficients is given by:
+\end{notation} \begin{rmk}[ADO invariant in variables $x_1,...,x_l$] In the above notations, $\bar{\lambda}$ should be seen as the colours of the ADO link invariant, if these colours are chosen to be generic complex numbers.
+However, in the literature, it is often used the fact that we can look at the ADO invariant as a polynomial in the variables $\xi_{\cN}^{\lambda_1}$,...,$\xi_{\cN}^{\lambda_l}$, which we denote by $x_1,...,x_l$.

+Via this dictionary, we obtain that the $\cN^{th}$ ADO invariant is a polynomial belonging to the ring $\Q(\xn)(x^{2\cN}_{1}-1,...,x^{2\cN}_{l}-1)^{-1}[x_1^{\pm 1},...,x_{l}^{\pm 1}]$. \end{rmk} In this setting, let us consider the following specialisation of coefficients. \begin{defn}[Specialisation for coloured Alexander polynomials] The associated specialisation of coefficients is given by:

 \end{defn}